pkolaczk/latte/README.md

 ### Generating data

 Latte comes with a library of data generating functions.
 They are accessible in the `latte` crate.
-Typically, those functions accept an integer `i` iteration number, so you can generate consistent numbers.
+Typically, those functions accept an integer `i` cycle number, so you can generate consistent numbers.
 The data generating functions are pure, i.e. invoking them multiple times with the same parameters yields always the same results.

 - `latte::uuid(i)` – generates a random (type 4) UUID